Bruno Pereirinha: Return to Portugal

 In July 2017, Pereirinha returned to his country's top flight with a one-year contract at C.F.
 Os Belenenses, managed by Domingos Paciência, his last boss at Sporting.
 He played about half of their league games, split equally as a starter and substitute, and was sent off in the first half of the last one, a 1–0 loss at Boavista FC.

 Having started the 2018–19 season without a club, Pereirinha was signed in September by C.D.
 Cova da Piedade of the second tier.

 International career

 In 2007, aged 19, Pereirinha broke into the Portugal under-21 side, also representing the nation in the 2007 FIFA U-20 World Cup held in Canada.
-On 25 March 2009 he, alongside teammate Rui Pedro, was suspended by under-21 coach Carlos Queiroz after both attempted an unsuccessful backpass penalty during a match against Cape Verde for the Madeira International Tournament (the score was then at 2–0 for the hosts).
+On 25 March 2009 he, alongside teammate Rui Pedro, was suspended by under-21 coach Carlos Queiroz after both attempted an unsuccessful backpass penalty during a match against Cape Verde in the Madeira International Tournament (the score was then at 2–0 for the hosts).

 Personal life

 Pererinha's father, Joaquim, was also a footballer.
-A defender, he represented among others Benfica and S.C.
+A defender, he represented, among others, Benfica and S.C.
 Farense.